About the United Nations

 Doing Business with the United Nations

-The UN represents a global market of nearly $20 billion annually for all types of goods and services, offering an excellent opportunity for U.S. businesses.
-The United States consistently ranks as the largest supplier of goods and services to the UN system and there is more room to grow.
+The United Nations represents a global market of nearly $25 billion annually, offering an excellent opportunity for U.S. businesses across all industries.
+While the United States consistently ranks as the largest supplier of goods and services to the UN system, there is always room to grow.

-The U.S. Commercial Service is also available to help with registration questions and one-on-one consultations on how to do business with the United Nations.
+The U.S. Commercial Service is also available to help American companies with questions and one-on-one consultations about UN procurement.
 Please contact us for further information.

 Services for U.S. Companies